kevin255x3/WEBSCRIPTINGTWO/README.md

 The same practice was used on the resources, and brands sections.

 I used hover animations on the learn more links, and when clicked they pull the link from the array and redirect users to the resource.

+## CHALLENGE TWO

+I was importing fonts into my projects and after reading the documentation, I was able to find a solution to use my font as a tailwind class.

+Here hows I did that.

+I navigated to the tailwind.config.js and wrote included an extendsion for font families.
+When I included these I was able to style my text with the font-(Fontname)!